 Back channel.
 North Korea experts Suzanne DiMaggio and Joel Wit reveal in a New York Times op-ed that they’ve been involved in private discussions between North Korean officials and former U.S. diplomatic and military officials.
 The talks helped spark the first meeting between the State Department’s Ambassador Joseph Yun and North Korean Foreign Ministry’s Choe Son-hui.

 The duo write that the talks, begun shortly before the Trump administration came into office, indicate a North Korean desire for dialog and openness to addressing U.S. concerns about the size and scope of the North’s nuclear arsenal.

 Trump and aides not on same page over Putin.
-Trump appears set to meet with Russian leader Vladimir Putin later this week during a regional conference in Vietnam, but not all White House aides are thrilled at the prospect.
-Given the recent indictments handed down in Washington to several top Trump aides over their ties to Russian officials, “some White House officials also view the optics of the meeting with trepidation,” Buzzfeed’s John Hudson writes.
+Trump appears set to meet with Russian leader Vladimir Putin later this week during a regional conference in Vietnam, but not everyone in the White House is thrilled at the prospect.
+Given the recent indictments handed down to several former close Trump aides over their ties to Russian officials, some White House officials also view the optics of the meeting with increasing trepidation according people with knowledge of the situation.

 DoD knew about crime reporting problems.
 The U.S. Air Force vet who walked into a Texas church and slaughtered 26 people was well known to service officials, who failed to notify the FBI over his domestic abuse court-martial which should have prevented him from purchasing weapons.

 More from the AP: “The Pentagon has known for at least two decades about failures to give military criminal history information to the FBI, including the type of information the Air Force didn’t report about the Texas church gunman who had assaulted his wife and stepson while an airman.”